Separation of quantum time evolution into holonomic and dynamical parts: Abstract

 \section{Abstract}

-The issue of separating Schr\"odinger-type quantum time evolution into a product of holonomic and dynamical parts in the non-adiabatic non-Abelian case is addressed.
-Contrary to the recent claim in [Phys.
-Rev. Lett. {\bf 131}, 200202 (2023)], we establish that such separation is generally invalid.
+The issue of separating Schr\"odinger-type quantum time evolution into a product of holonomic and dynamical parts in the non-adiabatic non-Abelian case is examined.
+We identify all special cases in which this kind of separation is possible, and we prove that separability is a gauge invariant property of quantum time evolution.
+The general analysis is implemented in a three-level system with $\Lambda$-type coupling structures.
+The typical case where the holonomic and dynamical parts do not separate is illustrated by means of two non-commuting $\Lambda$-type Hamiltonians.